YilingLin0610/2023-Hai-River-Flood-Mapping/README.md

 >
 > **Step 4**: Stretch

 We warp these steps in function `Mosaic_all` in  `pre_process_batch.py`.
-Here we clarify the structure of input SAR amplitude images.
+Two issues about the input data of the function must be clarified here.
+### 1.1 Orbits file
 The entire Hai River Basin (HRB) is covered by four orbit path of Sentinel-1.
 We clip these orbit paths to the extent of the HRB and use them to clip the mosaicked images, thereby narrowing the processing area and saving processing time.
 The orbits files are uploaded to `Pre-processing\orbits`

 ### 1.1 Orbits